sidh26/Face-Detection/README.md

 # Face-Detection
-Three approaches to Face Detection:
+Four approaches to Face Detection with ccomparison of IOU and Execution Time:
 * MTCNN
 * MobileNetSSD
 * ResNetSSD
+* MaskRCNN